Wishibam/React-Challenge/README.md

 The aspects of your code we will assess include:

-* **Architecture**: how clean is the separation between the front-end and the back-end?
+* **Architecture**: how clean is the separation between components?
-* **Clarity**: does the README clearly and concisely explains the problem and solution?
+* **Clarity**: does the README clearly and concisely explains the problems encountered and the solutions?
 Are technical tradeoffs explained?
 * **Correctness**: does the application do what was asked?
 If there is anything missing, does the README explain why it is missing?
 * **Code quality**: is the code simple, easy to understand, and maintainable?
 Are there any code smells or other red flags?
 Does object-oriented code follows principles such as the single responsibility principle?
 Is the coding style consistent with the language's guidelines?
 Is it consistent throughout the codebase?
 * **Security**: are there any obvious vulnerability?